A crispy Parmesan crust makes these Parmesan crusted pork chops juicy and flavorful. This easy keto recipe is perfect

-- Let the pork come to room temperature for 20-30 minutes before beginning or alternately put into the microwave for about 30 seconds.
+- Let the pork come to room temperature for 20-30 minutes before beginning.
 Pat the pork dry with a paper towel.
 Season well with salt and pepper.
 Beat the egg and water in a shallow bowl large enough to fit a pork chop.

 Low Carb Coating:

 - Place the grated Parmesan cheese and crushed pork rinds onto a large dinner plate.
 Mince the garlic and parsley and add to the cheese.
 Zest a small lemon, adding the zest to the plate.
 Mix well with fingers to combine ingredients.

 - Heat a large frying pan over medium heat until hot.
-Pick up a chop with a fork and put it in the beaten egg.
-Flip it over a few times to fully cover, lift with fork and let any extra egg run off.
-Place it into the Parmesan coating and push and wiggle it into the mixture to mike sure it is completely coated.
-(I use my for to flip the pork and the other hand to sprinkle and pat the mixture over all surfaces of the pork).
+Using a fork, place a pork chop into the egg mixture, flipping it over a few times to fully coat.
+Let any extra egg run off before placing the pork chop into the Parmesan coating.
+Push and wiggle it into the mixture, making sure it is completely coated.
+(I use my fork to flip the pork and the other hand to sprinkle and pat the mixture over all surfaces).

 - Pour the oil into the pan and swirl to coat.
 Add the crumbed pork chop and put it into the pan.
 Repeat the breading procedure with the remaining pork chops.